Lakeland 50 2019 and one very proud #LakelandLegend

 The drenching we received was relentless.
 So much so my shorts were akin to me having jumped into a swimming pool even at the Pooley Bridge stage only a handful of miles in!
 I was asked by several runners if I had a target and answered honestly that I didn’t.
 It was a case of wanting to complete the Lakeland 50, be it in twelve or twenty four hours.

 Running-wise I was going very well (easy & slow) until Fusedale when the back of my left knee tightened and NEVER let up the entire route.
 It just got tighter so to be quite honest time became irrelevant and it was a case of being thankful I was still able to run though compensating with an adjusted running style.
-It did affect all subsequent climbs and descents.
-Later on even the flats and the approach to Chapel Stile (Langdale CP).
+It did affect all subsequent climbs and descents – and later on, even the flats and the approach to Chapel Stile (Langdale CP).

 As mentioned before, every 100 runner we passed was inspiring!
 One insanely energetic 100 runner passed my group on the final incline after Jacob’s Ladder!!
 Storming up his final climb!
 I was in awe.
 Equally encouraging and inspiring were fellow 50 runners.
 People of all abilities, age ranges and shapes and sizes take part in this event and it really is humbling to be one of hundreds on such a venture!
 I think because you’re moving at a much slower pace than on other constant running events like a 5k or a half marathon, people are able to talk easily so help each other when physically or mentally struggling.
 A word of encouragement.
 Running/walking together for a period.
 Navigating together.
 It all makes a real difference to collectively succeeding.
 Having seen and talked to many other participants I would definitely use poles next time.
 In the words of a multi completer who has analysed his and other’s performances – poles are like having four wheel drive!